Rangoon (2017 Hindi film): Plot

-On board the train, Jemadar Malik, who has apparently escaped as a prisoner of war, is assigned as security detail to Julia, much to her chagrin.
+On board the train, Jemadar Malik, who has apparently escaped as a prisoner of war, is assigned as a security detail to Julia, much to her chagrin.
 Crossing a river, the full complement of passengers and boatmen come under fierce Japanese aerial attack, resulting in numerous casualties.
 The British assume Julia has fallen, but she has survived and is accosted by three Japanese soldiers.
-Malik, who has also escaped unscathed, arrives in time to save her from being killed and in the process, captures one Japanese soldier Hiromichi as a hostage to lead them back to the Indian border.
-Through the rain-drenched jungle and a war-zone swarming with enemy platoons, Julia, Malik, and Hiromichi march slowly to their destination.
+Malik, who has also escaped unscathed, arrives in time to save her from being killed and, in the process, captures one Japanese soldier, Hiromichi, as a hostage to lead them back to the Indian border.
+Through the rain-drenched jungle and a war zone swarming with enemy platoons, Julia, Malik, and Hiromichi march slowly to their destination.
 Combing an anti-aircraft bunker, they barely escape a booby trap, with Malik furious at Hiromichi for leading them into an ambush.
-As Julia's gentleness and compassion counteracts against Malik's battle-hardened cynicism and aggression, the two fall in love, despite the overwhelming realisation their journey will be over when Julia is reunited with Billimoria.
+As Julia's gentleness and compassion counteract Malik's battle-hardened cynicism and aggression, the two fall in love.